Resourcing campaigns

 How is this Roots program funded?

-The new micro-grants program is led by Roots, and made possible by the financial backing of the Urban Movement Innovation Fund.
+The Micro-grants program is led by Roots, and made possible by the financial backing and support of the Urban Movement Innovation Fund.

 What do you mean by youth and/or youth led?

-We consider young people to be those who are 35 and younger.
-We are able to support initiatives from those who are between ages 18 and 35.
+We support initiatives from those who are aged between 18 and 35.
 At least 70% of the membership of your group should be made up of young people, and those responsible for making decisions in the group should also be between 18-35 years old.

 Do applications need to be in English?
 Can I submit my application in other languages?